Month: April 2022

 Decoding the mysterious art of Paul Klee

 Unlike Picasso, Paul Klee doesn’t suffer from being taken way too seriously.
-But maybe it’s time his compositions carried more weight.
-For openers, his Bauhaus lectures contain more than 1,200 pages of personal research on color, shape, and pattern that are among the most detailed in art — equalled only by the observations of Leonardo da Vinci.
+But maybe it’s time his ideas carried more weight.
+Klee’s Bauhaus lecture notes contain over 1,200 pages of personal research into color, shape, and pattern that are among the most detailed in art history.